We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

 Ritual is a company that offers subscription multivitamins for purchase online.
-The company claims that these vitamins can help people supplement their diet and lifestyle to support their general health.
+The company claims these vitamins can help people supplement their diet and lifestyle to support their general health.

 Males and females often benefit from differing vitamin and mineral types, quantities, and combinations.
-With this in mind, some pharmaceutical companies develop specific formulas of supplements, vitamins, shakes, and health bars to benefit either male or female biology.
+With this in mind, some companies develop specific formulas of supplements, vitamins, shakes, and health bars.
 A person should discuss their options with a doctor or healthcare professional who can help them decide, and choose the product they feel works best for them and their needs.

 Was this helpful?

-• Ingredient transparency: The company provides detailed information on where it gets its raw ingredients.
+• Ingredient transparency: The company provides detailed information on sourcing each ingredient and why it uses specific ingredients and omits others.

 • Subscription: People who sign up for a subscription do not need to worry about running out of vitamins.